 Make out an advance healthcare directive: figure out who you would want to make health and legal decisions on your behalf if you become unable to do so for yourself.
 Think about what you want to have done if you are critically ill: Would you want everything done to prolong your life?
 Or are there certain procedures you’d like to avoid, such as a tube to help you breathe with a respirator?

 As a culture, we are not very good at talking about endings.
-So only a small percentage of people actually prepare these forms, but they’re essential if you want to avoid treatments that are more aggressive than you would want, or if you want to keep an unscrupulous nephew, or whoever, from taking over your affairs and your medical decision-making power.
-Please, please, please, make your wishes known before it’s too late.
-Or make sure that your loved ones do.
+So only a small percentage of people actually prepare these forms, but they’re essential if you want to avoid treatments that are more aggressive than you would want, or if you want to keep some unscrupulous relative from taking over your affairs and your medical decision-making power.
+Please, please, please, make your wishes known to your loved ones and care providers before it’s too late.

 So what to do?
 Luckily, we live in the digital age.
 The American Bar Association has developed a free, smartphone app called “My Health Care Wishes.”
 The app will store all your advance directives on your phone.
 And most of us have a phone around pretty much all that time, so mischief managed.
 If your elder doesn’t have a smartphone, the documents can be stored on a family member or caregiver’s phone.
 The app works on both Apple and Android phones.

 You can also store healthcare directives digitally in other ways: For $45 a year, Docubank will make your directives available with a phone call.
 MyDirectives makes available a Universal Advance Digital Directive (uADD)™ for free, from a web-based database.
 It makes money by charging healthcare providers to access the database.

 At the very least, you should post on the refrigerator emergency contact information, current medications and illnesses to help the EMT's if they are called in an emergency.
 Emergency personnel are trained to look at the refrigerator for such information in homes.